One of the greatest joys of gardening is bringing your beautiful blooms indoors to create stunning arrangements that brighten your home.

 9. Snapdragons (Antirrhinum majus) – Growing Zones 7-10

-Snapdragons are a charming and versatile cut flower, with their tall spikes of tubular blooms that come in a range of colors.
+Snapdragons are charming and versatile cut flowers with tall spikes of tubular blooms in various colors.
 They add height and interest to any arrangement and can last up to two weeks in a vase.

-Cut snapdragon stems when the lowest flowers have opened and be sure to remove any foliage that would be submerged in water.
+Cut snapdragon stems when the lowest flowers have opened and remove any foliage that would be submerged in water.

 10. Lisianthus (Eustoma grandiflorum) – Growing Zones 8-10